 Georgia: Absolutely.
 It's on Amazon, Barnes & Noble.
 Yes, so they could definitely get the book there.

-Georgia: Well, aligning mind, body and soul is all about finding one's true self.
+Georgia: Well, aligning mind, body, and soul is all about finding one's true self.
 And what is that mean?
 That means getting to a place where you could peel away life’s preconceived notions of what we think we are or what we think will make us happy.
 And removing those layers of self-doubt that really prevent us from living in our highest potential, both mentally and physically as well as spiritually and financially, so getting into that place where you can really align those three is about living a happier and healthier lifestyle.
 When you say living a healthy lifestyle is not just about being physically fit, it’s also about being mentally fit and when you think about getting fit for life is not, like I said about how you look on the outside but how you feel on the inside.
 So my conception of wellness and balance and fitness goes way beyond losing weight.
-It’s the interconnection of mind, body and soul and how each one of those three things have the power to affect the other.
+It’s the interconnection of mind, body, and soul and how each one of those three things has the power to affect the other.
 And when these three are in alignment you are able to explore new pathways of inner peace and experience living a more fulfilling life.

 Host: I was reading an article today about this woman in New Zealand who lost 50 kg and she was an X model and she's really happy about her lifestyle now.
 And she mentioned that it wasn't the food, it wasn't the diet, it wasn’t the exercise.
 The first thing she focused on was breaking bad habits.
 It was all up here, the focus on the mind.
 And it's hard to get yourself motivated to live healthy or well.
-How does a person get on the path to creating the life they love starting with the mind, then the body and then the soul?
+How does a person get on the path to creating the life they love starting with the mind, then the body, and then the soul?

 Georgia: Well, you know, the first step in changing anything in your life is to confront it because you can't change what you don‘t confront.
 So as you talk about taking control of your life really begins with your mindset.
 You cannot change anything unless you say, “You know what?
 This is important to me.
 I'm going to prioritize this”.
 When you challenge yourself to do something you think is impossible, what happens is you start to push yourself past your perceived limitations.
 And once you learn how to control your thoughts, you're able to find solutions to your problems.
 So, getting on a path to creating the life you love is more about understanding your “why”.
 What is your “why”?
 “Why am I doing this?
 Why am I spending time here?
 Whatever it is that you're doing and you’re pursuing, always ask yourself why because the “why” is your purpose.
 The “why” is why you want the things you want and why you do the things you do.
 And when you start to understand your “why” and what you do, you start to figure out, “Okay, these are the gifts and talents that I have and this is how I could use this to help someone else” because at the end of the day creating the life you love is all about serving others, it’s all about helping others get to the next level in their life.
 And when you focus on the “why’ and not the “how”, when you pursue something that you love you'll find the motivation to achieve your goals.